-In general, the US does not prohibit foreign investment in US companies, although statutes prescribe conditions for foreign direct investment in certain protected industries, including mining, marine transportation and communications.
+In general, the US does not prohibit foreign investment in US companies, although statutes prescribe conditions for foreign direct investment in certain protected industries, including mining, marine transportation, nuclear energy and communications.
 Moreover, the Committee on Foreign Investment in the United States (CFIUS or the Committee) has the authority to review acquisitions of US companies by non-US persons.
-Until legislative amendments in 2018, submission of a transaction for review by CFIUS was voluntary, with CFIUS retaining the power to initiate a review of any transaction not voluntarily submitted.
 The Foreign Investment Risk Review Modernization Act (FIRRMA), enacted In August 2018, imposes a legal requirement that certain categories of investment be submitted to CFIUS for review.
 Failure to notify CFIUS of a transaction subject to mandatory filing can result in civil penalties up to the value of the transaction.
-FIRRMA introduced the concept of an abbreviated 'declaration' in mandatory cases or, subject to regulations that have not been finalised as of this writing, in other circumstances.
-In addition, under FIRRMA, certain non-controlling investments in US companies are now subject to CFIUS review.
+In addition, under FIRRMA, certain non-controlling investments in US companies that were formerly regarded as 'passive' are now subject to CFIUS review.
 CFIUS may, as a condition for clearing a transaction, require structural or behavioural remedies to mitigate national security concerns, including compelling divestitures or imposing extensive changes in corporate governance at the acquired entity.
 If CFIUS believes that the national security risks posed by a proposed transaction cannot be adequately mitigated, it may recommend that the US president prohibit the investment.